Query extension language basics

 • SortByNoSort

-The result set returned by the following query extension is ordered by ranking score:
+In the following example, the result set returned by the following query extension is ordered by ranking score:

 $participantsForThoseEmails (emails: {{emailsMatchingSubject}}, sortOrder: 'SortByScore' , maximum: '25' )), field: '@sysworkemail' )

-Including comments
+Include comments

 foo /* This is a comment */ bar

-Using Salesforce objects fields
+Use Salesforce object fields

 With Coveo for Salesforce, when using query extensions, you refer to Salesforce objects using this syntax: